By Janet K. Keeler

 On SW 8th Street

-At the annual Calle Ocho Festival in the heart of Miami’s historic Cuban district, there’s lively music at the daylong event and those with big appetites and empty stomachs can win money at the La Croquetazo eating contest.
+At the annual Calle Ocho Festival, sited in the heart of Miami’s historic Cuban district, there’s lively music at the daylong event.
+Those with big appetites and empty stomachs can win money at the La Croquetazo eating contest.
 (A Spanish potato croquette can be filled with all sorts of flavorful ingredients, from shellfish to ham.)
-The Cuban Sandwich Smackdown draws chefs from around the state, including those from cross-state rival Tampa to determine the age-old debate about who makes the best pork-plus Cuban.
+The Cuban Sandwich Smackdown draws chefs from around the state, including those from cross-state rival, Tampa, to determine the age-old debate about who makes the best pork-plus Cuban.
 It’s a lively argument that will never be put to rest.
 Winner gets bragging rights for a year.
 For an extra few bucks, festival-goers can get behind-the-scenes tours.
 Calle Ocho Festival is the last event in the month-long Carnaval Miami celebration.

 If it’s March, it must be Tennessee Williams month in Key West.
 The Keys’ most famous island has long been associated with Ernest Hemingway, but the great playwright Williams spent time in the Florida tropics, too.
 Highlights of the month include screenings of movies adapted from his plays such as “A Streetcar Named Desire” and “The Rose Tattoo,” plus readings, a writing competition and productions of Williams’ plays.
 The festival also marks the playwright’s birthday on March 26.